Philosophy Behind WilderHill® Clean Energy Index (ECO)

 CPFL Energia S.A, CPL.
 Hydroelectric, Brazil Utility has larger, smaller hydro.

 SolarCity, SCTY.
-Downstream, installation and leasing of solar energy systems.
+Downstream, installs PV and leases rooftop DG energy systems.

 - Sectors, Weights and Stocks ECO - Q2 2013

 - Sectors, Weights and Stocks ECO - Q1 2013

 - Sectors, Weights and Stocks ECO - Q4 2012